hmcts/reform-api-standards/README.md

 # Problem description
 ... coming soon

-# Some conclusions
+# Some conclusions/solutions:

-1. Get accept header in one controller and run the private function needed for the specific version This is the ugliest one
+1. Get accept header in one controller and run the private function needed for the specific version

+       This is the ugliest one
 ```java
        public String version(@RequestHeader(value = "Accept", required = false) String acceptHeader,
                              NativeWebRequest request) throws HttpMediaTypeNotAcceptableException {